Barrie Cassileth, PhD

 Tweet this quote

-Dr. Cassileth credits Laurance S. Rockefeller, the philanthropist and long-time supporter of MSK, for convincing the Sloan Kettering leadership that an integrative medicine program was needed at MSK.
-While at MSK, Dr. Cassileth promoted research of complementary therapies as the founding President of the International Society for Integrative Oncology and as a founding member of the advisory council to the National Institutes of Health (NIH) Office of Alternative Medicine, now the National Center for Complementary and Alternative Medicine.
+While at MSK, Dr. Cassileth promoted research of complementary therapies, and in 2002, she founded the SIO.
+She was also the founding member of the advisory council to the National Institutes of Health Office of Alternative Medicine, now the National Center for Complementary and Alternative Medicine.

 New Era in Oncology

-Dr. Cassileth recently retired from her position as Chief of Integrative Medicine Service at MSK.
-She has since traded the East Coast for the West Coast and now resides in Southern California to be near her children and grandchildren.
-Still active, she maintains many of her relationships with the colleagues and friends she has made along the way of her career in oncology, one that left the field a better place for patients with cancer. ■
+Dr. Cassileth retired from her position as Chief of the Integrative Medicine Service at MSK in 2016 and traded the East Coast for Southern California, to be near her children and grandchildren.
+She maintained many of her relationships with the colleagues and friends she made along the way of her career in oncology, one that left the field a better place for patients with cancer.